DOMELAND/auth-middle-server/README.md

 ### Local server

+1. you can set the server PORT in dotenv config file：".env "
+2. start server run the command: `npm start`

 ### Run the auth server as a service using pm2
  You can install PM2 , and use pm2 run the auth-server as a service. <br>
  1. first install PM2 : `npm install pm2@latest -g` <br>